Licensing – Our fees & services

 We offer a bespoke service and each matter is unique.
 We can only estimate the likely costs of our licensing services once we have discussed the matter with you and seen the papers.
 However, we can provide an indication of our likely fees associated with work of varying complexity.

 Please see below for an indication of fee ranges*

-*Application fees will vary depending on the complexity of the transaction and are based on an hourly rate of £250 per hour plus VAT (@20%)
+*Application fees will vary depending on the complexity of the transaction and are based on hourly rates of £150 per hour for paralegals and trainee solicitors and up to £325 per hour plus VAT (@20%) for a partner.